gregnz/stocks/NTNX.md

 >"It took longer to open the boxes and rack the servers than to set them up" Kawa Ferid, Infrastructure director Hyundai Australia (from a Nutanix video)

 Also note, Acropolis doesn't need to run on Nutanix hardware.
 You can run it on other hardware in your datacenter.
 Nutanix is actively pursuing this software focus, I guess similarly to how Microsoft took over the PC, by licensing the software (Windows) to OEM manufacturers.

+The main takeaway I have (after years of experience with AWS) is ... theres no alternative to AWS'ing your private datacenter?
+There is none.
+You have to go down this journey to make sure you're getting the best value for your IT spend.
+I doubt any CTO of any company running their own hardware would not make this journey.

+The only question is, how much of the market can Nutanix capture, and at what margins?